 In the case of contracts for services or otherwise governed by the common law of the state, the seller can sue a buyer for breach of contract and state law applies.
 Generally, when the buyer breaches the contract, the seller is entitled to all remedies to put him or her in the same position he or she would have been had the buyer performed.
 The remedies available to the seller for breach of contract include money damages, liquidated damages, specific performance, rescission and restitution.

 Can a seller sue a buyer for breach of contract?
 Yes, and it is recommended that a seller stops performing on the contract when a buyer breached and sues for remedies available either under the UCC or at common law.

-Contact us, your business attorney in Florida to help you with your breach contract case and discuss when can a seller sue a buyer for breach of contract in the United States.
+Contact us, your business attorney in Miami, Florida USA to help you with your breach contract case and discuss when can a seller sue a buyer for breach of contract in the United States or schedule a consultation.

 Malescu Law P.A. – Business Lawyers